 - Jaw clicking or pain

-- Jaw going to one side upon opening
+- Jaw is going to one side upon opening.

 - Neck pain